atncsj6h/rxGetopt/README.md

 *   longOptionName = 0/1
 *
 *   the returned options/args array will be filled with the positional options
-*   see the sample argpars.rex script
+*   see the sample getargs.rex script
 *
 *   the testing can be done in the build directory without installing *
 * * *

 ##  Additional considerations/warnings
-*   the system `getopt_long` ( all systems, not just OSX )
-*   does not deal well ( at all ) with options with optional arguments
-*   so beware about using options with the "::" indicator
-*   a workaround is to use the form --option=argument instead of --option argument
 * * *

 ##  tested and working on